UPPMAX/UPPMAX-documentation/docs/workshops_courses/intro_to_python.md

     Contact `richel.bilderbeek@uppmax.uu.se`

-- Be able to login to an HPC cluster using SSH
+- Prerequisite 2/3: Be able to login to an HPC cluster using SSH

 ???- question "How can I check if I have this?"